zeekus/textfiles/pschism_build_document_with_spack.md

 *packages.yaml - both *
 - additional configuration parameters for packages.yaml *this will configure spack to use system libraries*
+- Note, if you are compiling the code on the compute nodes you may want to specifiy --scope site rather than --scope system.
 ```
 export SPACK_SYSTEM_CONFIG_PATH=/modeling/spack/etc/spack
 spack external find --scope system